The Importance of Extracurricular Activities for Students

 An Ocean of Experiences

 Extra-curricular activities are a great way for children to learn about the world around them.
 It is important that they are given an outlet for their extra energy and curiosity so that they can grow into healthy, well-rounded adults with a wide range of knowledge and experiences.
 However, more than just being fun, extra-curricular activities also teach children how to be social in many different situations which will help them later on in life once they enter the workforce.

-Why are Extracurricular Activities Vital for Kids?
+Why are Extracurricular Activities in school Vital for Kids??

 - Extracurricular activities help children to develop their social skills and learn how to work in a team to achieve a shared goal.